 – Lets you organize notes into different folders and pages.

-– Not really as simple as Keep app, but it looks closer to a professional product so it may be too complicated for some.
+– Not really as simple as the Keep app, but it looks closer to a professional product so it may be too complicated for some.

 – You need a Microsoft account to use it, and although registration is easy, most people don’t already have one.

-– It is not the ideal option for speed since it takes longer time to open and connects you to create a new note.
+– It is not the ideal option for speed since it takes a longer time to open and connects you to create a new note.

 In case you want to stay away from Google services for any reason, your perfect notebook software is definitely OneNote.
 It brings with it many useful features for making notes, arranging and sorting them as you like, and being available on various platforms means that your notes will always be with you and you won’t be afraid of the problem of losing notes in any case.
 Simply wherever you are, you can use the OneNote app to write notes, and you can easily access your notes across the web.